isomerpages/moe-redswastika/_about-rss/RSS Three Littles.md

 <tbody>
   <tr>
     <td class="tg-1zpo"><img src="/images/Little%20Master.png" alt="Little Master.png" width="379" height="257"></td>
-    <td class="tg-1zpo">A Little Master is an honest and trustworthy person who is responsible in all that he does.
-As a diligent and joyful learner, a Little Master takes ownership of his own learning.
-He displays self-discipline and is responsible for his words and actions towards building a culture of care.
-He is committed to self-improvement.
-Being resilient and alert in responding to changes, he can make life better for others through little acts of kindness which will help to build a caring community.</td>
+    <td class="tg-1zpo">Little Master is a person of **integrity**.
+He/She is an honest and trustworthy person, someone who is **responsible** in all that he/she does.
+As a diligent and joyful learner, Little Master displays self-discipline and is committed to self-improvement.
+He/She is **resilient** and perseveres in the face of challenges.
+He/She is **alert** in responding to changes.</td>
   </tr>
 </tbody>
 </table>